 To try a hypoallergenic diet, stop eating a single food group for a one-week trial period while you monitor the infant's crying.
 You can restart the food if you do not see improvement.
 This type of diet appears to be more effective for infants whose mothers have eczema, asthma, or allergic rhinitis, or if the infant has symptoms of cow's milk allergy (including eczema, wheezing, diarrhea, or vomiting).
-There is some evidence that having an infant empty one breast completely before switching sides may reduce colic.

 There is no evidence that stopping breastfeeding and starting formula is of any benefit in babies who have colic.
 There are a number of benefits to breastfeeding and breast milk that are not available with formula.
-(See "Patient information: Deciding to breastfeed (Beyond the Basics)".)
+(See "Patient education: Deciding to breastfeed (Beyond the Basics)".)

 Carrying — Some parents find that carrying their infant in their arms, a sling, or a front carrier can decrease the infant's and parents' anxiety.
 Although studies have not proven carrying to be effective for all infants, it is worth trying if your infant has not responded to other treatments.
 Using a sling or front carrier frees your hands and arms and allows you to move around while monitoring your infant.